Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 Michael Porter Jr. Insights vs. the Suns

-- This season, Michael Porter Jr. has made 6.4 shots from the floor per game, which adds up to 11.1% of his team's total makes.
+- This season, Michael Porter Jr. has made 6.4 shots per game, which accounts for 11.1% of his team's total makes.

-- This season, he's accounted for 19.4% of his team's three-pointers made, averaging three per game.
+- He's attempted 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.

-- Porter's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.
+- Porter's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Allowing 111.6 points per contest, the Suns are the sixth-ranked team in the league defensively.
+- The Suns are the sixth-best defensive squad in the league, allowing 111.6 points per contest.

-- On the glass, the Suns have conceded 42.9 rebounds per game, which puts them 11th in the NBA.
+- The Suns give up 42.9 rebounds per game, ranking 11th in the NBA.

-- In terms of assists, the Suns have conceded 23.4 per game, third in the league.
+- Looking at assists, the Suns are ranked third in the league, allowing 23.4 per contest.

-- Conceding 11.4 made 3-pointers per contest, the Suns are the third-ranked squad in the league.
+- The Suns are the third-ranked team in the league at allowing threes, giving up 11.4 made 3-pointers per contest.

 Michael Porter Jr. vs. the Suns